Pamblam/tinyJWT/README.md

 # tinyJWT

-The smallest, simplest possible JSON Web Token class. (> 200 lines of PHP).
+The smallest, simplest possible [JSON Web Token](https://jwt.io/) class. (> 200 lines of PHP).
 Perfectly safe to use as is or use it as a starting point for your own implementation.
 IDGAF.

+This class uses the `HS256` algo.
+For simplicity, this is the only one available.

 ### Examples
-There are more examples in the examples.php file.
+There are more examples in the [example.php](https://github.com/Pamblam/tinyJWT/blob/master/example.php) file.

 **Create a new token**
 ```php